Marlins vs. Rockies Player Props Betting Odds

 Blackmon Stats

-- Blackmon has recorded 44 hits with 12 doubles, a triple, three home runs and 18 walks.
-He has driven in 18 runs.
+- Charlie Blackmon has 12 doubles, two triples, three home runs, 19 walks and 18 RBI (45 total hits).

-- Blackmon will look for his fifth straight game with a hit in this contest.
-During his last five outings he is batting .250 with three doubles, a walk and two RBI.
+- Blackmon has picked up a hit in five games in a row.
+In his last five games he is batting .300 with three doubles, a triple, a walk and an RBI.

 Blackmon Recent Games